 - Repeat the above two steps until you are satisfied.

-- Render a high quality image, change or fix any issues and repeat until satisfied.
+- Render a high-quality image, change or fix any issues and repeat until satisfied.

 - Save your image to a file, or render the animation to a video or image sequence.

-Blender includes two render engines by default:
+Blender includes two renderers by default:

 More renderers from third-party developers can also be added using Add-ons